kundajelab/atac_dnase_pipelines/README.md

 │ ...
 │ └ pooled_rep                    #   for pooled replicate
 │
-└ report                          # files for HTML report
+├ report                          # files for HTML report └ meta                            # text files containing md5sum of output files and other metadata
 ```

 # ENCODE accession guideline